Critical-Infrastructure-Systems-Lab/DHALSIM/doc/installation.rst

 Python and pip
 ~~~~~~~~~~~~~~~~~~~~~~~~
 DHALSIM requires Python 2, which is no longer automatically installed on newer versions of Ubuntu.
-Python 2 can be installed using

-``sudo apt install python2``.
-You can get pip for Python 2 by ``curl https://bootstrap.pypa.io/pip/2.7/get-pip.py --output get-pip.py``

-and subsequently ``sudo python2 get-pip.py``.
+Python 2 can be installed using ``sudo apt install python2``.
+You can get pip for Python 2 by ``curl https://bootstrap.pypa.io/pip/2.7/get-pip.py --output get-pip.py`` and subsequently ``sudo python2 get-pip.py``.

-Python 3 and ``python3-pip`` is also required.
+Python 3 and ``python3-pip`` are also required.

 Mininet and MiniCPS installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~